 The BSI – British Standards Institute – is a UK body who produce a range of standards for businesses and products to ensure they are fit for purpose.

-First published in 1963, the BS3632 standard for residential park homes specifically covers the quality of residential park homes and includes a list of criteria to ensure that all models are fit for their specific intention and safe for dwelling.
+First published in 1963, the BS3632 standard for residential park homes specifically covers the quality of residential park homes.
+It also includes a list of criteria to ensure that all models are fit for their specific intention and safe for dwelling.
 The technical aspects of the legislation cover all requirements and code of practise that must be adhered to.
 These mainly concern the construction and design of the residential park home itself.

-This includes elements such as water, gas and electric supplies, ventilation systems, preservation and maintenance of the residential park home, along with the measurements and size of the building itself.
+This includes elements such as water, gas and electric supplies, ventilation systems, preservation and maintenance of the residential park home.
+It will also include the measurements and size of the building itself.

 The BS3632 standard for residential park homes exist to ensure there is a minimum standard that all residential park homes need to measure up to, or they cannot be sold, rented or lived in.
 Without the existence of this legislation, there is a chance that manufacturers could use building standards that are not appropriate for residential park homes.
-That either the residential park homes would be too basic, worse, unsafe.
+Either that or the residential park homes would be too basic, worse, unsafe.
 Either way, the park home would not be fit for purpose.

-Secondly, these standards need to exist because residential park homes are becoming a more popular living option, rather than simply being a leisure or seasonal base.
+Secondly, these standards need to exist because residential park homes are becoming a more popular living option.
+Residential parks are there for residents to live in and not for leisure or for a seasonal base.
 In order to be a permanent residency, the standards needed to be updated to exist more in-line with conventional housing options.